 - Decluttering your email inbox – deleting old emails and unsubscribing from newsletters you no longer read.

-- Switching to a green search engine like Ecosia, which plants trees as users search.
+- Switching to a green search engine like Ecosia, which plants trees when users search.

-- Picking up a book or magazine during a couple of lunch hours each week, instead of heading for Netflix or YouTube.
+- Picking up a book or magazine during a couple of lunch breaks each week, instead of heading for Netflix or YouTube.

 - Carbon impact of video streaming – A report by The Carbon Trust